 The program will deepen the disciplinary knowledge and pedagogical practice of teachers, so they have the skills, expertise, and confidence to meet the needs of all students, including students with dyslexia and dyscalculia, through contemporary, evidence-based strategies and fidelity of practice.

-Check out the course outline below to see whether the content and structure of the program aligns with your postgraduate study needs and your school's goals for increasing support for students with learning difficulties.
+Graduate Certificate in Education (Learning Difficulties) - The University of Melbourne (unimelb.edu.au) to see whether the program aligns with your postgraduate study needs and your school's goals for increasing support for students with learning difficulties.

-Each round of this program has 75 places available each year but this has been expanded to 100 positions for Round 2 in 2023 Successful applicants start the program in Semester 2 (July) each year and complete the course part-time over 12-24 months.
+Each round of this program has 75 places available.
+Successful applicants start the program in Semester 2 (July) each year and complete the course part-time over 12-24 months.

-Each subject will run for 12 weeks and consist of four online teaching days combined with self-directed reading and assignment work to be completed online.
-Online classes will be scheduled outside school hours on weekends, ensuring maximum flexibility for busy teachers needing to balance study commitments with work and personal responsibilities.
+Designed for busy teachers, each subject will run for 12 weeks and consist of four online teaching days combined with self-directed reading and assignment work to be completed online.
+The online synchronous teaching days will be scheduled on weekends (Saturday or Sunday), ensuring recipients can balance study commitments with work and personal responsibilities.

 Prepare to apply for Round 2